manelpuig/rUBot_tutorial_ws/Documentation/3_ROS_Turtlesim.md

 - Specify a target point (x,y) with a tolerance for turtlesim to move
 - Read the Pose of turtlesim
 - if the turtlesim Position is far from the point, publish linear and angular speed
-- if is close within the tolerance, stop
+- if it is close within the tolerance, stops

 ![](./Images/3_Turtlesim/01_move_turtle.png)

 We can describe graphically how we will control the turtlesim:
 ![](./Images/3_Turtlesim/04_turtlesim_w.png)

-We can use **Object Oriented Programming**, creating a python Class and use input parameters to specify the target point and tolerance
+We can use **Object Oriented Programming**, creating a "TurtleBot" python Class and use input parameters to specify the target point and tolerance

 Object Oriented Programming (OOP) is everywhere in python.
 - OOP is a way to organize your code into Classes.
 - A Class a sort of container of objects with a set of attributes (variables/properties) and methods (functions)

 Create a "/move_turtle" node with go2point functionality.
+This is defined in the "go2point.py" python file.

 Create a "go2point.launch" launch file to setup all needed nodes:
 ```xml